dadomingues/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 Assumption: the "activity.zip" file is in the same directory.
-Loading the data in a raw format:
+Loading the data in a raw format extracting the CSV from the zip file:

 ```r
 unzip(zipfile="activity.zip")